Meerval/school_21_poor_student_windows_lover/README.md

-# 🖥️ For School 21 students who love Windows too much 💔
+# 🖥️For School 21 students who love Windows too much💔

 This tool helps Windows users run their C programs using a Docker Linux container.